 Charlotte Armitage

-Aside from her passion for history, Charlotte brings to the board her extensive knowledge of the care system in Scotland gained from her own lived experience, five years of professional experience within the third sector, and as a consultant for CELCIS, The National Leadership Network, as a former group member of the Workforce Group of the Independent Care Review.
+Aside from her passion for history, Charlotte brings to the Board her extensive knowledge of the care system in Scotland gained from her own lived experience, as well as five years of professional experience within the third sector, having previously worked for Who Cares?
+Scotland.
+This is further strengthened by her experience as a former consultant for CELCIS and The National Leadership Network, and as a previous group member of the Workforce focus group of the Independent Care Review.

 Audrey Cowie